abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 In this chapter, we will introduce the concept of a morphism between functors or *natural transformation*.
 Understanding natural transformations will enable us to define category equality and some other advanced concepts.

 Natural transformations really are at the heart of category theory, however, their importance is not obvious at first.
-So, before introducing them, I like to talk about once more of the body of knowledge that this heart maintains (I am good with metaphors... in principle).
+So, before introducing them, I like to talk, once more, about the body of knowledge that this heart maintains (I am good with metaphors... in principle).

-So, are you ready to hear about natural transformations?
-Actually it is my opinion that you are not (no offence, they are just very hard).
-So, we will take the longer route.

 I can put this next section anywhere in this book, and it would always be neither here nor there.
 But anyway, if you are studying math, you are probably interested in the *nature of the universe*.
 "What is the quintessential characteristic of all things in this world?"
 I hear you ask...